 For Doyle, who is resigning after eight years at the helm for the Admirals, yesterday's 60-48 win over Friends at Goucher College was more than a final victory in a tenure that produced a 97-67 record.
-This one was for the Armstrong Conference B Division Championship, which Severn never had won.
+This one was for the Armstrong Conference B Division Championship, which Severn had never won.

 "We really wanted Coach Doyle to go out on a winning note," senior guard Jamand Mack said.
 "It was important for us to win it for Coach Doyle, and I really think that helped inspire us.
 We wanted to be the first team to put a banner on the gymnasium wall."

-There were doubts whether the Admirals could handle the pressure that goes with being the team to beat, but their talent, skill and relentless defense eventually took its toll on a Quakers team in less than peak form.
+There were doubts whether the Admirals could handle the pressure that goes with being the team to beat, but their talent, skill and relentless defense eventually took its toll on a Quaker team in less than peak form.

 Severn (24-2) traded the lead with Friends six times in the first quarter before taking a 17-13 lead.